 District heating is defined as a central system serving multiple dwellings from a system outside the boundaries of the site.
-Details of the performance of the system must be provided by the district heating scheme operator.
+A calculation methodology to account for the performance of specific district heating systems is under development.

 Where hot water is provided from a group heating or district heating scheme: